 - Said to help promote weight loss – high in water super low in calories.

 - Do not (I repeat, do not) skip draining the excess water that comes from shredded zucchini; or your end-result will be soggy fritters.

 - One tip for getting rid of extra moisture: place the zucchini in a colander and toss it with a little salt - let it stand in the sink for at least 10 minutes.
 Place the zucchini in the middle of a clean tea towel and gather up the sides and use your muscles to squeeze the zucchini over the sink until all extra water has been squeezed out.

 - Season, season and season the fritters to your taste – get creative with chilli flakes or lemon zest.

 - Don’t cook too many fritters at once – otherwise, they won’t crisp up.

-1/2 cup of good quality all-purpose flour ( we use wholemeal)
+- 1/2 cup of good quality all-purpose flour (wholemeal is used)